jacebenson/cedar/docs/versioned_docs/version-2.0/uploads.md

 ## Configuring the server further

-Sometimes, you may need more control over how the Redwood API server behaves.
+Sometimes, you may need more control over how the Cedar API server behaves.
 This could include customizing the body limit for requests, redirects, or implementing additional logic - that's exactly what the [Server File](server-file.md) is for!

 ### Making a folder public